1. Career Advice

 2. Interviewing

 3. What should I bring to an interview?
-Must-have things for a successful meeting
+Must-haves for a successful meeting

-If you’re not sure what to include on your checklist, we can help.
-In this guide, we’ll list everything you need to bring to an interview so you can feel confident and in control.
-We’ll discuss:
+If you’re not sure what to put on your pre-interview checklist, never fear.
+We’ll cover everything you need to bring to an interview (and a few things you don’t) so that you can feel prepared and in control.

-• What documents you should bring to an interview?
+What should I bring to an in-person interview?

 1. Copies of your resume